kg862/dotNET-Workers-with-gRPC-messaging-on-Azure-Container-Apps/README.md

 ## Prerequisites

-You'll need an Azure subscription and a very small set of tools and skills to get started:
+You'll need an Azure subscription and a small set of tools and skills to get started:

 1. An Azure subscription.
 Sign up [for free](https://azure.microsoft.com/free/).
 2. A GitHub account, with access to GitHub Actions.